Aatricks/llmedge/README.md

 # llmedge
 Library for using gguf models on android devices, powered by llama.cpp

+See CREDITS.md for acknowledgments to the original author Shubham Panchal and upstream projects.

 ## Setup
-### On-device RAG (Android-Doc-QA style)
+### On-device RAG

-This repo now includes a minimal on-device RAG pipeline inside the `smollm` Android library module.
+This repo now includes a minimal on-device RAG pipeline inside the `llmedge` Android library module (package names may still reference `smollm` internally for JNI compatibility).
 It mirrors the flow from Android-Doc-QA using:

 - `sentence-embeddings` (ONNX) for embeddings
 - A simple whitespace `TextSplitter`